jikamens/messages-for-web-for-tel-links/README.md

 You need to have python3 and the python selenium modules installed.
 On Ubuntu, `sudo apt install -y python3-selenium` will do the needful.

+You need to have `chromedriver` in your search path.
+On Ubuntu, `sudo apt install -y chromium-chromedriver` will do the needful.

 Notes and caveats
 -----------------